-How Could Our Tax Money Be Used?
+How Could Tax Money Be Used?

 You can only spend money once.
+If our

-If our tax dollars are spent on the military, they cannot be used for environmental and human needs.
-At a time when people in the U.S. suffer - from hunger, poor health care, insufficient day care, substandard housing, inadequate mass transportation, deficient education, meager pollution control, and an unimaginative energy program - it is easy to see how money could be better spent.
+tax dollars are spent on the military, they cannot be used to meet basic human needs.
+At a time when people in the U.S. suffer-from hunger, poor health care, insufficient day care, substandard housing, inadequate mass transportation, deficient education, meager pollution control, and an unimaginative energy program-it is easy to see how the money could be better spent.

 Many argue that military spending creates jobs, but dollar-for-dollar the same amount of money creates nearly twice as many jobs in education or health care as in the military.
-Additionally, military-related jobs do not result in socially useful goods; billions of dollars are spent to fuel, house and store weapons, tanks, planes, and ships, and to recruit and train our youth in the ways of war.
-Skilled scientists and engineers are perfecting methods of destruction rather than developing products that improve the quality of life.
-In addition, taxpayers end up paying again to clean up after the military - one of the worst polluters on the planet.
+Additionally, military-related engineers are perfecting methods of destruction rather than developing products that improve the quality of life.
+In addition, taxpayers end up paying again to clean up after the military-one of the worst polluters on the planet.